John McCain’s Parting Gift to His Nation

 In one way, the fallen of the great republic are all equal in death.
 The casket draped with a new flag is the same for a soldier headed on the last journey home in a military transport from Iraq or Afghanistan, the veteran of Korea or Vietnam coming to his final rest, or the great figure in public life mourned by millions.
 That is as it should be.

 But it is also right that each should be unique, and so it was for John McCain and the service honoring him in America’s second-largest church, the Washington National Cathedral.
-There were several thousand people in attendance, so many eminent persons that the multi-billionaires and legendary commanders, the nationally known journalists and eminent intellectuals sat anonymously in the middle of the pack.
-In the front row were three former presidents and their vice presidents, senators and representatives by the score, if not the hundred, former and current secretaries of cabinet offices, presidents, prime ministers, and ambassadors of foreign countries.
+There were several thousand people in attendance, so many eminent persons that the multibillionaires and legendary commanders, the nationally known journalists and eminent intellectuals sat anonymously in the middle of the pack.
+In the front row were three former presidents and their vice presidents; senators and representatives by the score, if not the hundreds; former and current secretaries of Cabinet offices; and presidents, prime ministers, and ambassadors of foreign countries.

 Everyone—from the leather-faced Marine general to the most hard-bitten reporter—at different moments felt their breath catch and brushed moisture from their eyes.
 For many it was when the cathedral choir and the Naval Academy glee club sang “America the Beautiful.”
 All present rose and sang together the last verse: